oat-sa/taohub-articles/forge/Logger/logger-2-2.md

 Objectives
 ----------

-The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise,<br/>
+The purpose of this logger is to improve the code by documenting errors or irregularities that might have been missed otherwise,

 and by assisting developers in solving problems through offering insight into the events that led\
 to these errors.